How ‘Woke Gender Ideology’ Became a Political Weapon

 Why This Matters to Everyone

-The framing of “woke gender ideology” as a threat doesn’t just harm transgender and non-binary people—it stifles everyone’s freedom to express themselves authentically.
+Attacking gender diversity doesn’t protect anyone—it limits everyone’s freedom.
 When society enforces rigid gender norms, it creates barriers that limit creativity, potential, and individuality.

 Think about this: What happens in a world where boys are discouraged from showing vulnerability or where girls are told their ambitions should stop at the glass ceiling?
 Enforcing narrow ideas of gender doesn’t just silence transgender and non-binary people—it holds all of us back.